jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ### Using stream inside PluggableDevice kernel

 The following code shows a convolution kernel implementation using the stream handle.
 The streams are created during the pluggable device creation.
 The placer decides which device to use for each OP in the graph.
-Then the streams associated with the device are used to construct the OpKernelContext for the op computation during the graph execution.
+Then the streams associated with the device are used to construct the OpKernelContext for the op computations during the graph execution.
 ```cpp
 void Conv_Compute(TF_OpKernelContext*) {
   (context, input_index, &input, &status);